 – As of April 15, all travellers must provide suitable plans for their mandatory quarantine (asymptomatic) or isolation (symptomatic) and wear a mask while in transit to that place.

 – As of March 18, only four Canadian airports will receive international flights (Toronto, Montreal, Vancouver, and Calgary).
 Currently, domestic flights, as well as flights from the United States, Mexico, and the Caribbean will not be affected by this measure.

 – As of March 21, Canada and the United States are temporarily restricting all non-essential travel across the border.

 – All travellers arriving in Canada from international points must self-isolate for 14 days as a precaution.

 – On March 13, the Government of Manitoba cancelled classes beginning March 23.
-On March 31, classroom learning was suspended indefinitely.
+In-class learning is set to resume September 8.

 – Health officials, police warn of scams exploiting COVID-19 fears